sohaamir/MRICN/docs/index.md

 # Magnetic Resonance Imaging in Cognitive Neuroscience (MRICN) - University of Birmingham (Spring 2024)

-> Created by Aamir Sohail, University of Birmingham, for the Magnetic Resonance Imaging in Cognitive Neuroscience (MRICN) module, Spring Term 2024.
+> Created by [Aamir Sohail](https://sohaamir.github.io), University of Birmingham, for the Magnetic Resonance Imaging in Cognitive Neuroscience (MRICN) module, Spring Term 2024.

-These are the materials for my input to the MRICN module at the University of Birmingham, which consist of three main parts:
+These are the materials for my input to the MRICN module at the University of Birmingham, which consist of three parts:

 - aamir_vs_chris - this is an introduction to neuroimaging in Python using `nilearn` and `nibabel` (not necessary at all but there if you want to learn).
 - fc_conceptual_overview - this is a conceptual introduction to the type of functional connectivity we will be using in our practical (not completely necessary, but potentially useful for understanding what exactly we are measuring).